-If you've decided to buy a home or refinance your mortgage, you may be puzzled by the different interest rates you've seen advertised for home loans.
+If you've decided to buy a home or refinance your mortgage, you may be puzzled by the different mortgage rates you've seen advertised for home loans.
 You're not alone: Many home buyers and homeowners are confused when they discover they don’t qualify for these rock-bottom interest rates.

 The reality is that the interest rate you’ll pay on a loan is determined largely by your own personal situation.
 Even if you don’t meet the requirements for the best-of-the-best rates that you've seen advertised, that doesn't mean you won't be able to qualify for a loan or won't be offered an attractive interest rate that you'll be able to afford.